PlanktoScope/PlanktoScope/documentation/docs/community/trainings.md

 Choosing the right production site for preparing and manufacturing the PlanktoScope Kits is an important step in the workshop planning process.
 The production site should have the necessary tools and equipment, as well as the knowledge and expertise to manufacture the PlanktoScope Kits.
 Here are a few things to consider when choosing a production site:

-1. **Check the Manufacturing and Assembly Guides**: Before choosing a production site, make sure to review the PlanktoScope [Manufacturing Guide](../hardware/manufacturing.md) and the [Assembly Guide](../hardware/assembly_guide.md).
+1. **Check the Manufacturing and Assembly Guides**: Before choosing a production site, make sure to review the PlanktoScope [Kit Manufacturing Guide](../setup/hardware/v2.5/kit/index.md) and the [Device Assembly Guide](../setup/hardware/v2.5/device/index.md).
 These guides will provide detailed information on the necessary tools and equipment required for the production of the PlanktoScope Kits.
 1. **Visit [Fablab](https://fablabs.io/labs) and [Hackspaces](https://wiki.hackerspaces.org/List_of_Hacker_Spaces)**: Consider visiting Fablabs or Hackspaces in your region.
 These organizations often have a culture of openness and may be willing to support you with your project.
 They may have the necessary tools and equipment to produce the PlanktoScope Kits, as well as the knowledge and expertise to guide you through the production process.
 1. **Commercial Manufacturing**: Look for a facility that has the capability to handle small scale production runs, a good quality control process and a logistic plan to ship the product to the final destination.
 Many